-- Emissions include all Scope 1 and 2 and partial Scope 3 emissions arising in the "well-to-gate" boundary; - Carbon capture storage removals are defined in accordance with IPCC guidelines (not applicable for electrolysis) - Emissions of co-products are either discretely measured or accounted for through another means (see Section 6.3.3.4).
-CO2 is not considered as a co-product.
+Emissions include all Scope 1 and 2 and partial Scope 3 emissions10 arising in the "well-to-gate" boundary as defined in section 6.2.1.Carbon capture storage removals are defined in accordance with IPCC guidelines (not applicable for electrolysis).

+Emissions of co-products are either discretely measured or accounted for through another means (see Section 6.3.3.4).
+CO2 is not to be considered as a co-product.